This chapter describes how to administer Oracle Real Application Clusters (Oracle RAC) databases and database instances.

 Click the Database tab to view all of the available targets.
 The column labeled Types shows the Oracle RAC databases using the entry Cluster Database.

 Add the database target by selecting the target name, then clicking Add.
-The Add Database Target: Specify Host page appears, which enables you to add databases, listeners, and Oracle ASM as monitored targets.
+The Add Database Target: Specify Host page appears, which enables you to add databases, listeners, and Oracle Automatic Storage Management (Oracle ASM) as monitored targets.

 Click the flashlight icon to display the available host names, select a host, then click Continue.
 The Add Database: Specify Source page appears.

-Either request Oracle Enterprise Manager to discover only noncluster databases and listeners, or to discover all cluster databases, noncluster databases, and listeners on the cluster, then click Continue.
+Either request Oracle Enterprise Managerr to discover only noncluster databases and listeners, or to discover all cluster databases, noncluster databases, and listeners on the cluster, then click Continue.

 If this procedure did not discover your reconfigured cluster database and all of its instances, you can use the Targets Discovered on Cluster page to manually configure your cluster database and noncluster databases.

-This section lists Oracle Enterprise Manager capabilities available with Oracle Enterprise Manager 12c.
+Oracle Enterprise Manager provides a variety of administrative capabilities starting with Oracle Enterprise Manager 12c.

 The Oracle Grid Infrastructure/Oracle RAC Provisioning deployment procedure provisions Oracle RAC 12c and Oracle Grid Infrastructure.
 This procedure also has a feature called Profiles, which enables you to record the inputs and subsequently use them for repeated deployments.